argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-DecodeMessage specifies if all the messages should be base64 decoded if set to true the decoding is done before the evaluation of JSONBody
+DecodeMessage specifies if all the messages should be base64 decoded.
+If set to true the decoding is done before the evaluation of JSONBody
 </p>
 </td>